Volley Week logo

 Lube made a monstrous comeback in Verona and is one win away from the final, Nikolov MVP with 22 points

-Lube Civitanova made an impressive full comeback as a guest against Rana Verona and won 3:2 (22:25, 25:27, 25:22, 25:18, 15:12) to take a 2:1 lead in the semifinal series.
-The team from Civitanova is now just one win away from qualifying for the final, with the next match scheduled for Wednesday on their home ground.
+Lube Civitanova made an impressive full comeback as a guest of Rana Verona and won 3:2 (22:25, 25:27, 25:22, 25:18, 15:12) to take a 2:1 lead in the semifinal series.
+The team from Civitanova is now just one win away from qualifying for the final, with the next match scheduled for April 18 on their home court.

-In the fourth set, Lube was playing with completely different confidence.
-The set started with a point from Nikolov "," his 13th in the match, and shortly after, he recorded his fourth ace for 3:1.
-Strong serves from Bottolo helped the guests take an 8:4 lead, and after a block by Nikolov against Darlan, the score became 11:7.
-The Bulgarian international continued to be at the center of the action "," his 17th point brought 16:11, and his fifth ace made it 21:16.
-Until the end, Lube controlled the proceedings and, after a block-out by Leoppky, took the match to a decisive tie-break.
+In the fourth set, Lube was playing with completely different self-confidence.
+The set started with a point from Nikolov – his 13th in the match, and a little later, he also recorded his fourth ace for 3:1.
+Bottolo's strong serves helped the guests take an 8:4 lead, and after a block by Nikolov against Darlan, the score became 11:7.
+The Bulgarian international continued to be at the center of the action – his 17th point brought the score to 16:11, and his fifth ace made it 21:16.
+Until the end, Lube controlled the events, and after a block-out by Leoppky, they forced the match into a decisive tie-break.

 Top scorers in the match: